 - Students in Grades 7-12 are afforded extended opportunities through participation in advanced placement and/ or honors level courses and instructional differentiation within the regular classroom setting.

-- Identification matrix for academic criteria based on grade-level specific criteria for ELA and Mathematics
+- Identification matrix for academic criteria based on CogAt Screener, grade-level specific criteria for ELA and Mathematics, and/or teacher recommendation.

-- If a student meets the academic criteria listed above, the teacher is asked to complete an evaluation which measures learning behaviors.
+- If a student meets the academic criteria listed above, the teacher is asked to complete an evaluation which measures Behavioral Characteristics of Advanced Learners.
 This tool allows the teacher to provide critical insights into potential student-candidates as learners who are intrinsically motivated, display task-commitment, possess critical thinking skills, and are naturally curious.
 Form totals are then calculated for each student.
 Each factor is evaluated on a 1-6 Likert Scale with 1 being designated as Never and 6 being designated as Always.

 - Additional Screenings/Reverse Screening: To ensure the capture of as many potential candidates as possible, teachers are asked to provide the names of any students that were not preliminary identified through the above screening mechanisms.
 These students are then “reversed screened” for participation.
 Additionally, in the spirit of inclusivity and opportunity, students that may not purely meet the criteria, but exhibit certain behavioral characteristics can be considered for participation in consultation with teachers, parents, and administrators.

 - The parent/guardian of a child who has not been recommended for placement in the K-6 G&T program but who the parent feels has shown the ability to be successful in the program, may contact Wendy Morales, requesting that the recommendation be considered when further information becomes available.
 This information includes benchmark assessment data and standardized test scores that were not available previously.